dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 So append is, well, appending to the end of the chain.
 We need to make sure the new rule is before the jump to `RETURN`.
 We can use `--insert` instead of `--append` to specify where to place the rule.

-First delete the rule we just made:
+First, delete the rule we just made:

 ```bash
 sudo iptables \